 - Antilopine kangaroo lives in the eucalyptus woodlands of north Australia.

-- Red Kangaroo habitat include scrubland, deserts, and grasslands.
+- Red Kangaroo habitats include scrubland, deserts, and grasslands.

 Where do kangaroos live in Australia – Where are kangaroos found